 Compensated absences and early retirement incentive payable will be paid from the fund from which the employees' salaries are paid which is primarily the general fund.
 There is no repayment schedule for the net pension liability and net OPEB liability; however employer pension and OPEB contributions are primarily made from the general fund.
-For additional information related to the net pension liability and net OPEB liability see Notes 10 and 11.
+For additional information related to the net pension liability and net OPEB liability and 12.
+Capital lease payments will be made out of the general fund.